 So what made the difference?

-It turns out, that the way I’d been eating for years and years – a diet much better than the “standard American diet” – wasn’t that good for me.
+It turns out, that the way I’d been eating for years and years – a diet much better than the SAD (standard American diet) – wasn’t that good for me.
 I was consuming a lot of “healthful” foods that, for me, caused inflammation.
-And as we all now know, inflammation in the body leads to chronic disease — Things like diabetes, high blood pressure, asthma, rheumatoid arthritis, Alzheimer’s, Chron’s disease, and a slew of others.
+And as we all now know, inflammation in the body leads to chronic disease — things like diabetes, high blood pressure, asthma, rheumatoid arthritis, Alzheimer’s, Chron’s disease, and a slew of others.

 A year ago I got fed up with feeling sick and tired all the time, and I dragged myself to a functional medicine doctor.

 Functional medicine uses a very different approach than traditional medicine does.
-A functional medicine doctor, instead of throwing drugs or surgery at symptoms, attempts to get to the root cause.
+Instead of throwing drugs or surgery at symptoms, a functional medicine doctor attempts to get to the root cause.
 And they start with extensive blood work, and diet.